-A descendant of English fighting cocks and a close relation to the original Jungle Fowl, since the prohibition of cock-fighting in the UK these birds are mainly bred for display purposes.
+Old English Game are a descendant of English fighting cocks, and a close relation to the original Jungle Fowl and were traditionally bred as a fighting bird.
+Since the prohibition of cock-fighting in the UK these birds are mainly now bred for display purposes.
 Even though their body size is quite small, their meat is quite well suited for consumption.
-Traditionally bred as a fighting bird, Old English Game have only a modest egg laying capacity, averaging 160-180 eggs a year.
+Old English Game have only a modest egg laying capacity, averaging 160-180 eggs a year.
 Considering their aggressive hereditary origins, it is advisable to separate older cocks from the main flock.

 A wide variety of colours, including: